 If you only say it once, they’ll easily forget it, or they won’t realize how important it is.

 The Iconic, an Australian online shoe store, serves as a great example for they use the search box to remind people of their big selection.

 Now I want to hear from you…

-Tell me how you stay motivated to blog and what your biggest challenges and successes have been.
-Share your stories and experience here and if you’ve got a question, just pop it down here.
+Please share your stories and experience here, and if you’ve got a question, just pop it down here.

 With love and gratitude – as always,